KontorProtocol/Documentation/src/pages/introduction.md

 ---
-title: Vision for Sigil
+title: Introducing Sigil
 description: a description of what Sigil is and where it is going
 hide_table_of_contents: true
 ---

-# Sigil

-## Introduction to Sigil
+# Introduction

-Sigil is an embedded domain-specific language designed for blockchain smart contracts built on the WebAssembly (WASM) Component Model.
-Our vision is to create a secure, flexible, and developer-friendly language that leverages WASM’s portability and efficiency while introducing a modern, structured approach to contract development.
-Sigil aims to simplify smart contract programming by minimizing built-in primitives, encouraging userspace abstractions, and providing robust tooling through Rust’s ecosystem that make it similar to writing a web application.

 Currently, Sigil is in an early preview stage, with a functional implementation that includes core features like WASM Component integration, a minimal set of hooks and primitives, and a Rust SDK with ORM-like abstractions.
-This preview is ready for developers to explore, though some features, such as list support and more advanced storage querying, are still in development.
-Our roadmap includes enhancing storage capabilities, improving cross-contract interactions, and further refining the developer experience to help support complex use cases.
+This preview is ready for developers to explore, though some features, such as list types and advanced querying for storage, are still in development.
+Our roadmap includes enhancing storage capabilities, creating more ways to test contracts i.e. clientside SDK against Bitcoin testnet, and further refining the developer experience to help support complex use cases.

 ## Core Architecture